alexop89056/fastapi-celery/README.md

   - **local_config.py**: Local config (Something like .env file)
   - **requirements.txt**: Modules list
 - **unit_test.py**: Py file to run unit tests

+## License
+This project is licensed under the MIT License - see the [main page](https://mit-license.org/) for the details.